 X-rays in Geosciences and Mineralogy

-Sigray’s AttoMap microXRF systems is a novel automated mineralogy solution that provides trace-level mapping at down to 3-5 µm resolution.
-For oil and gas exploration (digital rock physics), Sigray’s 3D x-ray microscopes (EclipseXRM and TriLambdaXRM) provide a multi-scale solution for in-situ three-phase flow and for multi-scale imaging of rock pores.
+Sigray’s AttoMap microXRF system is a novel automated mineralogy solution that provides trace-level mapping at resolutions as fine as 3–5 µm.
+For oil and gas exploration (digital rock physics), Sigray’s 3D x-ray microscopes (EclipseXRM and TriLambdaXRM) offer a multi-scale solution for in-situ three-phase flow studies and multi-scale imaging of rock pores.

 Automated Mineralogy with Micro X-ray Fluorescence (MicroXRF)

-AttoMap provides a powerful complement to SEM-based mineralogy approaches by providing 1000X the sensitivity of SEM-EDS for trace elemental mapping.
-Because it was designed with a high vacuum enclosure, AttoMap-310 detects elements from Be to U and enables C, O, N mapping at high sensitivities (<1%).
-The system’s sensitivity to low atomic number elements, along with its AI-based grain segmentation, enables accurate mineralogical identification.
+AttoMap serves as a powerful complement to SEM-based mineralogy approaches by providing 1000X the sensitivity of SEM-EDS for trace elemental mapping.
+Designed with a high-vacuum enclosure, the AttoMap-310 detects elements from Be to U and high sensitivity mapping of C, O, N (<1%).
+Its sensitivity to low atomic number elements, combined with AI-based grain segmentation, enables accurate mineralogical identification.

-For correlative capabilities within the same tool, AttoMap provides integrated optical microscopy and footprint for additional modalities such as Raman spectroscopy.
+For correlative capabilities within the same tool, AttoMap integrates optical microscopy and accommodates additional modalities such as Raman spectroscopy.

 Mineralogical mapping using Sigray’s AttoMap (left), a correlative optical image acquired with the AttoMap (upper right), and a SEM-EDS image of the same smaple